clauseggers/dotfiles/README.md

 * MIDNIGHT COMMANDER

 ### Installation ###
-* Run the shell-command `tic xterm-256color-italic.terminfo` in your home-folder.
 * Install the Input fonts.
 * Install Oh My Zsh!
-* Open Vim and run `:PluginInstall`, then close and re-open Vim.
-(Please note that several of specified Vim Plugins have additional dependencies.)
 * Copy the dotfiles to your home directory root.
 (Merge directories and overwrite files if asked.)
+* Run the shell-command `tic xterm-256color-italic.terminfo` in your home-folder.
 * Set your default terminal to the Solarized Dark colorscheme, and the default shell to ZSH.
 Set the default font to Input Mono Narrow.
 Close and re-open the Terminal emulator.
+* Open Vim and run `:PluginInstall`, then close and re-open Vim.
+(Please note that several of specified Vim Plugins have additional dependencies and need to be built from the `~/.vim/bundle/[PlugIn]/` directories.)

 ### Issues ###
 * In GNU/Linux it is recommended to also copy these base-settings into the root account and run the installers.
 That way you can get a more complete and consistent experience when you are logging into the root account or doing `su` from the console.